Get the Best WordPress Backup

 As your network grows, your WordPress hosting plan may not be able to support it.
 This means you’ll have to find a new host and migrate every subsite onto the new server.

 To make this migration process easy, you can use Duplicator Pro.
-As you’re packaging your site, make sure every subsite is included:
+As you’re backing up your site, make sure every subsite is included.

-Finish building the package.
+Finish building the backup.
 Then, download the generated archive file.

 Just like migrating a subsite, you can move an entire network by importing it into another WordPress installation.
-Once you install WordPress on a new host, import the multisite package.
+Once you install WordPress on a new host, import the multisite backup.

 Full multisite migration